-(3) The panel must stay the arbitration unless the panel determines that the stay would result in substantial prejudice to one or more of the parties.
+(3) If a panel has been appointed, [T]the panel must stay the arbitration unless the panel determines that the stay would result in substantial prejudice to one or more of the parties.

 (e) Pre-Filing Certification

 (1) Before or at the same time that the statement of claim is filed, a claimant may file with the Director a certification that it communicated unsuccessfully with the respondent concerning the consolidation of all claims in court prior to filing a statement of claim, in an effort to save the expense of arbitration fees.
 A copy of such certification must be sent to the respondent at the same time and in the same manner as the filing with the Director.